 Citizen Service Number (BSN) and DigiD

-You'll only have to submit your BSN to a government body once.
-Thereafter, authorities will be able to exchange information, which you'll also be able to view yourself without having to constantly resubmit your details.
+You only have to submit your BSN to a government body once.
+From then on, authorities will be able to exchange information.
+You will also be able to view your own information, without having to constantly resubmit your details.

 Professional recognition in the Netherlands